arnaldpuy/ghm_auditing/README.md

 Arnald Puy, Razi Sheikholeslami, Hoshin V. Gupta, Jim W. Hall, Samuele Lo Piano, Jonas Meier, Florian Pappenberger, Amilcare Porporato, Giulia Vico, Andrea Saltelli.

 ## Information
-We provide the code in `.R`, `.rmd` and `.pdf` along with a detailed narration of the steps needed to reproduce our ork and the software requirements.
+We provide the code in `.R`, `.rmd` and `.pdf` along with a detailed narration of the steps needed to reproduce our work and the software requirements.

 We also provide the Supplementary Materials of the Comment in the file `supplementary_materials.pdf`.